ossf/package-analysis/tools/README.md

 # Package Analysis Tools

-This directory contains scripts and tools useful during development and testing.
+This directory contains scripts and tools.